Kindlcmast/Kindlcmast/README.md

 - 👋 Hi, I’m @Kindlcmast
-- 👀 Here you'll find some of my finished courses from KTH and SU.
+- 👀 Here you'll find some of my completed courses and projects from KTH and SU.
-- 📫 KINDL@kth.se
+- 📫 Reach me at: KINDL@kth.se

 <!---
 Kindlcmast/Kindlcmast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.